'Rogue One' tops box office for 4th straight week

 - James ‘Mad Dog’ Mattis, Trump’s defense secretary pick, always comes home to Richland, ‘this town that formed me’

+The animated animal musical “Sing” was in third place this weekend, taking in another $19.5 million for a three-week haul of $213.3 million.
+“Underworld: Blood Wars” debuted in fourth place with $13.1 million, followed by the celebrated musical “La La Land” with $10 million.

-Final figures will be released Monday.
+Estimated ticket sales for Friday through Sunday at U.S. and Canadian theaters, according to comScore.
+Final domestic figures will be released Monday.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.